invicnaper/Mcop/README.md

 | GCC |

-the Option MCOP_REC is set by default in gcc , so using ./m-cop -r is allowed
+the Option <b>MCOP_REC</b> is set by default in gcc , so using ./m-cop -r is allowed

 | Windows |